Ashling’s Tools-as-a-Service™ (TaaS™) model allows development of a comprehensive tool suite tailored and optimized for your specific device.

 - Toolset intellectual property becomes yours (or can be placed in Escrow)

 - Toolset can be made available “free-of-charge” to your customers

 - Toolset development, support, maintenance and quality assurance all handled by Ashling

 THE RISC-V EXAMPLE

-After looking for a tool vendor that can offer the right tools offering for its ARC users, Synopsys found out that off-the-shelf-tool vendors lack the skills, expertise and ability to provide a dynamic response to a fast moving and changing need.
-That’s when Synopsys selected Ashling TaaS model and Ashling became its preferred tools partner.
-Ashling and Synopsys have now in place a multi-year TaaS model for hardware and software tools development including extension, maintenance and verification of Synopsys’ MetaWare IDE and debugger tools for ARC® processors.
+After looking for a tool vendor that can offer the right tools offering for its DesignWare® ARC® users, Synopsys found out that off-the-shelf-tool vendors lack the skills, expertise and ability to provide a dynamic response to a fast moving and changing need.
+That’s when Synopsys selected Ashling’s TaaS™ model and Ashling became its preferred tools partner.
+Ashling and Synopsys now have a multi-year TaaS™ model in place for hardware and software tools development including extension, maintenance and verification of Synopsys’ MetaWare IDE and MDB debugger tools for ARC® processors.
 One of Ashling’s key differentiators is integration of a real-time trace hardware probe which is key for code developers whose applications need high capability non-intrusive debugging or have real-time constraints.

 “Synopsys’ collaboration with Ashling on the development of their Ultra-XD real-time trace probe provides developers with integrated tools to accelerate the development and debugging of software for ARC-based embedded systems.”
-John Koeter, Vice President of Marketing for IP and prototyping at Synopsys.
+John Koeter, Vice President of Marketing for IP and Prototyping at Synopsys.